 Fish (bottom lock) alarm: The fish (bottom lock) alarm, available with the bottom-lock mode, sounds when fish are within a certain distance from the bottom.
-Note that the bottom zoom display must be turned on to use this alarm.
+Note that the Fish (normal) alarm must be turned on to use this alarm.

-Water temperature alarm: The water temperature alarm alerts when the water temperature is within (Inside alarm) the alarm range set or under/over (outside alarm) the range set.
+Water temperature alarm: The water temperature alarm alerts when the water temperature is within (Inside alarm) the alarm range set or over the range set.

-Speed alarm: The speed alarm alerts you when the speed is within (Inside alarm) or under/over (Outside alarm) the preset speed.
+Speed alarm: The speed alarm alerts you when the speed is within (Inside alarm) or over (Outside alarm) the preset speed.